 My research broadly focuses on developing machine learning methods for addressing fundamental problems in biology.
 I am particularly interested in developing spatiotemporal and graph-based models for next-generation biological technologies.
+Please see my group website for details.

 Relevant links: CV, Google Scholar, research statement.